kfjahnke/envutil/README.md

 symmetrically, meaning that the optical axis is taken to pass through the image center.
-For facet input, you must specify the horizontal field of view and the projection together with the image filename, and additionally three Euler angles (yaw, picth, roll) defining the orientation of the facet.
+For facet input, you must specify the horizontal field of view and the projection together with the image filename, and additionally three Euler angles (yaw, pitch, roll) defining the orientation of the facet.
 If the view 'looks at' areas not covered by the facet image, it's painted black or transparent black for images with alpha channel.
+If several facets might provide content for a given viewing ray, the facet whose central ray is next to the given viewing ray 'wins', producing a result which is a spherical voronoi diagram.
+Where facets have transparency, content which would be obscured by an opaque facet will shine through even if it does not qualify as 'winner'.

 envutil can also produce image series.
 The individual images are all created from the same environment, but the horizontal field of view